SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/capabilities/shared.en.md

 like Single Page Applications that use a lot of JavaScript to dynamically load content after the Ready State returns complete.

-`Note : ` This behavior does not apply to navigation that is a result of clicking an element or submitting a form.
+`Note:` This behavior does not apply to navigation that is a result of clicking an element or submitting a form.

 ### Default Behaviour - normal
 By default **normal** is set to browser.